 Why is AdCellerant the best partner for Geo-Fencing / Device ID?

-AdCellerant’s data for Geo-Fencing and Device ID is unparalleled.
-It’s a one-to-one device match, it’s matched and verified, and it’s made available for marketing campaigns.
+AdCellerant’s access to data for Geo-Fencing and Device ID is unparalleled.
+It’s a one-to-one device match that’s verified and made available for marketing campaigns.
 Many location-based targeting strategies offered competitively are using assumptive data to verify user location information.
-AdCellerant’s Device ID data is specific, using Device ID data, latitude and longitude, and is not included in a data pool until it’s been verified to be real.
-Beyond using a highly reliable and exact methodology for understanding and leveraging device location information, AdCellerant has gone the extra mile by matching devices back to home addresses and matching that data to publicly available information about the people who live in those addresses to generate the Audience Insight Report.
-No one in the industry is leveraging geo-spatial data as fully as AdCellerant and making that data available to target in a programmatic advertising campaign.
+The Device ID data used by AdCellerant is specific to latitude and longitude and is not accessible through a data pool until it’s been verified to be real.
+Beyond the reliability of this exact methodology, AdCellerant also has access to third party data to match devices back to home addresses and match that data to publicly available information about the people who live in those addresses to generate the Audience Insight Report.
+No one in the industry is leveraging available geo-spatial data as fully as AdCellerant and making that data accessible to target in a programmatic advertising campaign.